 Paragraph 204.
 Internal affairs investigators will complete their administrative investigations within 85 calendar days of the initiation of the investigation (60 calendar days if within a Division).
 Any request for an extension of time must be approved in writing by the Commander of the Professional Standards Bureau.
-Reasonable 7 requests for extensions of time may be granted.
+Reasonable requests for extensions of time may be granted.

-MCSO is in Phase 1 compliance and based on the Monitors 14th Quarterly Report, MCSO is not in Phase 2 compliance.
+MCSO is in Phase 1 compliance and based on the Monitor's 17th Quarterly Report, MCSO achieved Phase 2 compliance with Paragraph 204.